-As discussed above under Economic Environment, during 2016, there have been signs of economic expansion with continued appreciation in the equity markets.
-We expect the market turbulence could return to the equity and commercial real estate arena due to the uncertainties previously discussed.
-We believe that as a result of the trends, new regulations, new mortgage financing will continue to remain less favorable in terms of loan amount to value as pre-recession days, which may negatively impact our ability to finance future acquisitions.
+As discussed above under Economic Environment, during 2015, there have been signs of economic improvement and stabilization in the equity markets.
+We expect the market turbulence could continue in the commercial real estate arena due to the uncertainties previously discussed.
+We believe that as a result of the trends, new mortgage financing will continue to remain less favorable in terms of loan amount to value as pre-recession days, which may negatively impact our ability to finance future acquisitions.
 Long-term interest rates remain relatively low by historical standards but we anticipate that interest rates will increase during the next couple years.
-We believe the negative trends in the mortgage markets for smaller properties and in some geographic locations have reduced property prices and may, in certain cases, reduce competition for those properties.
+On the other hand, we believe the negative trends in the mortgage markets for smaller properties and in some geographic locations have reduced property prices and may, in certain cases, reduce competition for those properties.

 Our future sources of liquidity include existing cash and cash equivalents, cash flows from operations, new mortgages on our unencumbered properties, refinancing of existing mortgages, future real estate sales and the possible sale of additional equity/debt securities.
-Our available liquidity at December 31, 2016 included cash and cash equivalents of \$3.1 million, as well as our potential borrowing capacity under potential credit facilities such as a revolving line of credit or from mortgages on encumbered properties and refinancing of mortgages with low debt to value.
-We currently do not have a revolving line of credit but have been exploring the possibilities of obtaining such a line of credit.
+Our available liquidity at December 31, 2015 included cash and cash equivalents of \$6.6 million, as well as our potential borrowing capacity under potential credit facilities such as a revolving line of credit or from mortgages on unencumbered properties and refinancing of mortgages with low debt to value.
+We do not have a revolving line of credit at the current time, and we cannot guarantee that we will be able to consummate a line of credit in the near future, but we have been exploring the possibilities of obtaining such a line of credit.
+We also do not have any commitments or other arrangements with any financial institution to borrow any amounts in the form of mortgages on currently unencumbered properties or through refinancing existing mortgages and we cannot be certain that a financial institution would ultimately provide such financing, but we estimate that such borrowings represent additional borrowing capacity of approximately \$12 million.
+As an example of such financing during 2015, we refinanced approximately \$7.5 million of existing debt with new debt of approximately \$12.5 million.
+The new debt bears interest at an average rate of 4.5% compared to 5.1% on the old debt and extended the maturity date to the year 2025.

-Our future capital needs include paying down existing borrowings, maintaining our existing properties, funding tenant improvements, paying lease commissions (not covered by lender held reserve deposits), monthly payments on the Series B preferred stock and the payment of a competitive distribution to our stockholders.
-We also are actively seeking investments that are likely to produce income and achieve long term gains in order to pay distributions to our stockholders.
+Our future capital needs include paying down existing borrowings, maintaining our existing properties, funding tenant improvements, paying lease commissions, monthly payments on the Series B preferred stock and the payment of a competitive distribution to our stockholders.
+We also are actively seeking investments that are likely to produce income in order to pay distributions as well as long-term gains for our stockholders.
 To ensure that we are able to effectively execute these objectives, we routinely review our liquidity requirements and continually evaluate all potential sources of liquidity.